Istanbul Taxi Guide 2026: Fares, Apps, and How to Pay

 - Say "Kredi kartı" before the ride if paying by card

-- Request a receipt (fiş - Pronounced as "Fish") at the end — drivers are required to issue one
+- Request a receipt (fiş, pronounced "fish") at the end.
+Drivers are required to issue one

 - Note the registration number displayed inside the cab

 Pedestrian zones: Sultanahmet Square, Istiklal Street, and the tram corridor between Sirkeci and Beyazıt are pedestrian-only.
-Taxis drop off and pick up at the perimeter — plan your walk from the nearest access point before getting in.
+Taxis drop off and pick up at the perimeter, so plan your walk from the nearest access point before getting in.

 Frequently asked questions